Best Heated Socks for Neuropathy in 2026 (Tested & Safe)

 How Do Infrared Socks Work?

-Infrared socks are socks that are infused with over 20 types of ceramics and minerals, that activate when in contact with heat, such as the natural infrared energy your body emits.
+Infrared socks are socks that are infused with over 20 types of ceramics and minerals, which activate when in contact with heat, such as the natural infrared energy your body emits.

 To manufacture these socks, these ceramics and minerals are transformed into a liquid state and fused into Polypropylene fibers, which are woven into bio-ceramic fabric.